Skip to main content

 string | undefined

-Tags the attribute as required (at root level or within Maps).
+Tags schema values as required (within items or maps).
 Possible values are:

 • 'atLeastOnce' (default): Required (starting value)